Home · Property Management · Renting Out a New Build

 Make your home stand out from the cookie-cutter package.

-If you are building in a developing estate, chances are dozens of other homes are going up at the same time using the same builder package.
-They will all hit the rental market within weeks of each other, with the same kitchen, the same flooring, the same fittings, the same bare lawn.
-The homes that lease faster and at higher rents are the ones that have invested in a few key upgrades that elevate the home above the standard inclusions list.
+If you're building in a new estate, chances are dozens of other homes are going up at the same time using the same builder package.
+They'll all hit the rental market within weeks of each other, with the same kitchen, the same flooring, the same fittings, the same bare lawn.
+The ones that lease faster, for higher rent, are the homes that invested in a few smart upgrades to lift them above the standard inclusions list.

 Upgrade 01